1. Integrate it with the Xbox

 Cisco (CSCO, Fortune 500) will report its latest quarterly results after the closing bell on Wednesday afternoon, and investors are eager to hear if CEO John Chambers has a plan to get the company back on track.

 Cisco has underwhelmed investors for awhile now.
 The stock fell more than 15% last year.
 Chambers has been super cautious during conference calls about the economic environment.
+And it looks like the major cutbacks in government spending (especially at the local level) is one reason why Cisco has struggled as of late.

 But many investors also feel that Cisco is now an unfocused, unwieldy mess.